 Solution 4 – Disable Dark mode

-One frequent and well-documented reason for this occurrence is the dark mode for Gmail on Android.
-Namely, after Android 10 was introduced, Google made sure to provide the dark theme for the majority of its apps for Android.
-When the long-awaited dark them for Gmail was introduced, many users reported crashes.
+One frequent and well-documented reason for this occurrence is the dark mode of Gmail on Android.
+Namely, after Android 10 was introduced, Google made sure to provide a dark theme for the majority of its apps for Android.
+When the long-awaited dark theme for Gmail was introduced, many users reported crashes.

 So, we recommend disabling the dark theme and looking for improvements:

 - Tap on the hamburger menu and then open Settings.

 - Reboot your device and check for improvements.

 Finally, this is more of a reminder and a continuation of the previous step.
 Always make sure to keep your apps up to date.
 You can open Play Store > Hamburger menu > My apps & games.
 Once there, make sure to update all pending apps.